My Special Relationship With Mumbai

 It’s recently been redeveloped and it’s certainly boasting with shops of all kinds, both Indian, international and designer.

 Allow yourself plenty of time before your flight because you will want to spend a fair bit of time here.
 It’s airy, spacious and there’s so much colour and vibrancy you’ll want to take your time exploring.

-Mumbai is infectious.
+This time round I had a couple of hours before my flight so I did a bit of souvenir shopping and stopped at the food court for some lunch before heading to my gate.Mumbai is infectious.
 It’s like no other place in the world, with its mad traffic, blaring horns, friendly people, amazing food and shopping.
 I really am in love with the city that never sleeps and I can’t wait for my next visit.